 All layers are glued together with high pressure.
 Top high-quality veneers give surface texture.
 It seems that the entire wood is made of high-quality wood.

-The increased stability and durability of engineered wood is achieved by running each layer of veneers at a 90 ° angle to the veneers above.
+The increased stability and durability of engineered wood are achieved by running each layer of veneers at a 90 ° angle to the veneers above.
 Engineered wood is an innovation of design that makes it even more versatile.

-The Engineered wood is the most common type of wood flooring in Europe and is being used worldwide with popularity.
+Engineered wood is the most common type of wood flooring in Europe and is being used worldwide with popularity.
 The constructor prefers to use engineered wood due to its excellent properties and rich look.